Git for Administrators

 $ cd /path/to/your/moodle

-$ git submodule add https://github.com/markn86/moodle-mod_certificate.git mod/certificate
+$ git submodule add https://github.com/markn86/moodle-mod_certificate.git public/mod/certificate

 Note, that Git is reporting two new files in the repository: